jonwhipple/opensansipa/README.md

 `sources` contains source `.ufo` files.

 ## Technical Notes
-These fonts are based on Open Sans available via Google Fonts.
+These fonts are based on [Open Sans](https://github.com/googlefonts/opensans) available via Google Fonts.
 This project isn't forked and it doesn't track the original project.

 These fonts are generated from the original projects sources `.ufo` files as at 2022-12-12.
-Subsequently they have all the IPA and and diacritics.
-They also have _a lot_ of kerning pairs and other things that maybe make them a bit large or exhibit momentary delays when displaying for the first time on a device.
+Subsequently they have all the IPA and diacritics needed.
+They also have _a lot_ of kerning pairs and other features that maybe make them a bit large or exhibit momentary delays when displaying for the first time on a device.

 These were made to solve some particular problems with previous versions from previous projects.
 Don't use those.
 Use these.